 So as you can see, designers still like to play around with monowheel concepts.
 One designer, Shaun Stevens, has even showed off his idea for an electrically-powered monowheel-motorcycle hybrid.
 The design is dubbed the Audi AM [source: EcoFriend].
 And while the stylish one-wheeler will likely never see production, it, along with many other modern examples of monowheel design, shows that intrepid designers and engineers haven't given up on monowheels yet.

-For more information about monowheels and other related topics, follow the links on the next page.
+For more information about monowheels and other related topics, follow the links below.

 - Anupam.
 "Zero-emission concept motorcycles: Audi AM."
 Ecofriend.com.
 June 1, 2010.
 (June 30, 2010) http://www.ecofriend.org/slideshow/audi-am_69/

 - Lasher, Melissa.
 "The Monowheel: DIY Rally, Part 6."
 Popular Mechanics.
 Oct.
 1, 2009.
 (June 30, 2010) http://www.popularmechanics.com/home/how-to-plans/4219412

 - Museum of Retro Technology.
 "Monowheels."
 (June 30, 2010) http://www.dself.dsl.pipex.com/MUSEUM/TRANSPORT/motorwhl/motorwhl.htm